littleBitsman/cloudbit-software/README.md

 # cloudbit-software
-Firmware for the littleBits CloudBit (which was deprecated) so that it can connect to a server.
+Software for the littleBits cloudBit (which was deprecated) so that it can connect to a server.

 *This version is intended to communicate with a local (in your home network) server.*
 *If you are looking to use the main server, check the `main` branch.*